Magueye717/backend-business-case/README.md

 - The `Admin` has the role to add, delete, modify or list packages and delivery (CRUD operations)
 - The `Driver` can search for a delivery by its ID and start the delivery.
 He can change the status of the delivery (`picked-up`, `in-transite`, `delivered` or `failed`).
 Each status change updates the delivery.
- a) When the status changes from open to picked-up, set the pickup_time to current time b)When the status changes from picked-up to in-transit, set the start_time to current time c)When the status changes from in-transit to delivered or failed, set the end_time to current time.
+ a) When the status changes from open to picked-up, set the pickup_time to current time.

+b)When the status changes from picked-up to in-transit, set the start_time to current time.

+c)When the status changes from in-transit to delivered or failed, set the end_time to current time.
 The Driver sees on a map the point of pick-up and delivery.
 Every 20 seconds, his position is retrieved to update the delivery.
 - The `Costomer` also called tracker, he can search a package by its identifier and see on a map in real time the location of his package according to the position of the Driver.